top of page

 3. Improved Skin Texture and Elasticity

-• Hydrated skin appears plumper, smoother, and more supple, reducing the appearance of fine lines and dryness.
+Hydrated skin appears plumper, smoother, and more supple, helping reduce the appearance of fine lines caused by dehydration.

 4. Universal Compatibility